MicrosoftDocs/architecture-center/docs/solution-ideas/articles/contract-management-content.md

 - **Ingest**

   The ingest step aggregates content from a range of sources, including structured and unstructured data.
-You can ingest different types of content like user guides, forms, product manuals, product pricing proposals, cost sheets, and project reports.
+For contract management, you can ingest different types of content like user guides, forms, product manuals, product pricing proposals, cost sheets, and project reports.

 - **Enrich**